 Compartmentalize the system to have "safe" areas where trust boundaries can be unambiguously drawn.
 Do not allow sensitive data to go outside of the trust boundary and always be careful when interfacing with a compartment outside of the safe area.

-Ensure that appropriate compartmentalization is built into the system design and that the compartmentalization serves to allow for and further reinforce privilege separation functionality.
-Architects and designers should rely on the principle of least privilege to decide when it is appropriate to use and to drop system privileges.
+Ensure that appropriate compartmentalization is built into the system design, and the compartmentalization allows for and reinforces privilege separation functionality.
+Architects and designers should rely on the principle of least privilege to decide the appropriate time to use privileges and the time to drop privileges.

 File or Directory

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.

 Category - a CWE entry that contains a set of other entries that share a common characteristic.